Unbanned Bible Publications

 Who were the Allied Imperial Forces that fought with Britain?

-Among Britain’s many collaborators were a German Commando, a Dutch Corps, an Irish Brigade, American Scouts, a Russian Corps, and an Austrian Unit of Scouts!
-Britain’s commonwealth nations or ‘Clubs of Empire,’ Canada, New Zealand, and Australia also sent troops to aid the British Army in their massive offensive against the two Republics.
+Among Britain’s many collaborators were a German Commando, a Dutch Corps, an Irish Brigade, American Scouts, a Russian Corps, and an Austrian Unit of trained Scouts!
+Britain’s commonwealth nations or ‘Clubs of Empire,’ Canada, New Zealand, and Australia also sent troops to aid the British Army in their massive offensive against the two small Republics.

 From CANADA: “The Royal Canadian Artillery: "C "B, "D" and "E" batteries, Canadian Scouts, The Royal Canadian Regiment of Infantry, The Royal Canadian Mounted Rifles, 2nd Regiment Canadian Mounted Rifles, the Royal Canadian Dragoons, and Strathcona’s Horse.”
 These were special units, expertly trained and the best the world could offer to crush the ‘Boers,’ or farmers!